-Revenue increased by \$5.0 billion, or 7.8%, and \$14.4 billion, or 11.4%, from the prior year quarter and six-month period, respectively, primarily due to growth in the U.S. Healthcare Solutions segment.
+Revenue increased by \$5.0 billion \$7.3 billion, or 7.8% 10.9%, and \$14.4 billion \$21.7 billion, or 11.4% 11.2%, from the prior year quarter and six-month nine-month period, respectively, primarily due to growth in the U.S. Healthcare Solutions segment.

-The U.S. Healthcare Solutions segment grew its revenue by \$4.6 billion, or 8.1%, and \$13.5 billion, or 12.0%, from the prior year quarter and six-month period, respectively, due to overall market growth primarily driven by unit volume growth, including increased sales of \$1.3 billion and \$3.4 billion of products labeled for diabetes and/or weight loss in the GLP-1 class from the prior year quarter and six-month period, respectively, increased sales of specialty products to physician practices and health systems, and increased sales of COVID-19 vaccines.
-Sales, including GLP-1 products and COVID-19 vaccines, to our two largest customers increased by \$2.5 billion and \$5.8 billion in comparison to the prior year quarter and six-month period, respectively.
+The U.S. Healthcare Solutions segment grew its revenue by \$4.6 billion \$7.3 billion, or 8.1% 12.2%, and \$13.5 billion \$20.8 billion, or 12.0% 12.1%, from the prior year quarter and six-month nine-month period, respectively, due to overall market growth primarily driven by unit volume growth, including increased sales of \$1.3 billion \$2.1 billion and \$3.4 billion \$5.5 billion of products labeled for diabetes and/or weight loss in the GLP-1 class from the prior year quarter and six-month nine-month period, respectively, increased sales of specialty products to physician practices and health systems, and increased sales of COVID-19 vaccines (primarily in the nine-month period).
+Sales, including GLP-1 products and COVID-19 vaccines, to our two largest customers increased by \$2.5 billion \$2.0 billion and \$5.8 billion \$7.8 billion in comparison to the prior year quarter and six-month nine-month period, respectively.

-International Healthcare Solutions' revenue increased by \$0.4 billion, or 5.3%, and \$0.8 billion, or 6.1%, from the prior year quarter and six-month period, respectively.
+International Healthcare Solutions' revenue was flat compared to the prior year quarter and increased by \$0.4 billion, or 5.3%, and \$0.8 billion, or 6.1% 4.0%, from the prior year quarter and six-month period, respectively, nine-month period.
 The increase from the prior year quarter is primarily due to (i) increased sales of \$0.2 billion, net of a negative impact of \$0.3 billion from unfavorable foreign currency exchange rates in comparison to the prior year quarter, at Alliance Healthcare, our European distribution business, (ii) increased sales of \$0.1 billion in our Canadian business, and (iii) increased sales of \$0.1 billion at our less-than-wholly-owned Brazil full-line distribution business.
-The increase from the prior year six-month period is primarily due to (i) increased sales of \$0.5 billion, net of a negative impact of \$0.5 billion from unfavorable foreign currency exchange rates in comparison to the prior six-month period, at our European distribution business, (ii) increased sales of \$0.2 billion in our Canadian business, (iii) increased sales of \$0.1 billion at our less-than-wholly-owned Brazil full-line distribution business, and (iv) incremental revenue of \$0.1 billion from our January 2023 acquisition of PharmaLex.
+The increase from the prior year six-month nine-month period is primarily due to (i) increased sales of \$0.5 billion, net of a negative impact of \$0.5 billion from unfavorable foreign currency exchange rates in comparison to the prior six-month period, \$0.4 billion at our European distribution business (ii) and increased sales of \$0.2 billion \$0.3 billion in our Canadian business, (iii) increased sales of \$0.1 billion at our less-than-wholly-owned Brazil full-line distribution business, and (iv) incremental revenue of \$0.1 billion from our January 2023 acquisition of PharmaLex, business.

 A number of our contracts with customers, including group purchasing organizations, are typically subject to expiration each year.
 We may lose a significant customer if an existing contract with such customer expires without being extended, renewed, or replaced.
-During the six months ended March 31, 2024, no significant contracts expired.
+During the six months ended March 31, 2024 June 30, 2024, no significant contracts expired.
 Over the next twelve months, there are no significant contracts scheduled to expire.
 Additionally, from time to time, significant contracts may be terminated in accordance with their terms or extended, renewed, or replaced prior to their expiration dates.
 If those contracts are extended, renewed, or replaced at less favorable terms, they may also negatively impact our revenue, results of operations, and cash flows.